 This isn’t too say that nothing else matters in your financial planning, apart from your CSFs.
 Of course, there are many important things to get done.
 However, if these are focused on to the neglect of your CSFs, then you risk letting your business drift into a dangerous position.

 So, what exactly are your CSFs?
-How do you decide on a list of candidates, and how do you whittle them down to a focused list of, say, 5 in total?
+How do you decide on a list of candidates, and how do you whittle them down to a focused list?

 Let’s dive in.